acmpesuecc/GrowPal/README.md

 This is a repository for managing code for the GrowPal project.
 Please open an issue if you find any!

 ## .exe File For Windows
 ### IN DEVELOPMENT.
-EXPECT BUGS AND INCOMPATIBILITY ISSUES.
-BUILD FROM SOURCE RECOMMENDED.
+Expect bugs and incompatibility issues.
+Build from source is recommended.
 Download .exe file from: https://u.pcloud.link/publink/show?code=XZlVjcXZQNTGA1pL75jRLDEtsIq9t5FJo2ry